-- Add blueberries and gently fold into mixture.
-Save about 20 blueberries for the top.
+- Gently fold in blueberries and chocolate chips into mixture.
+Save about 20 blueberries and chocolate pieces for the top.

-- Bake for about 50 minutes, or until a toothpick comes out clean from the middle of the bread.
-(Our loaf took 65 minutes, so keep an eye on the bread.)
+- Bake for about 50-60 minutes, or until a toothpick comes out clean from the middle of the bread.

-- Allow to cool at least 20 minutes before inverting out of pan and serving.
+- Allow to cool at least 20 minutes in the pan.
+Lift out of pan using the parchment sling and cool another 15 minutes or so before serving.